GouriSahil/Portfolio/README.md

 ## 🎯 What I'm Looking For

-I'm actively seeking **internship and full-time opportunities** in backend development.
+I'm actively seeking **internship and part-time opportunities** in backend development.
 I'm passionate about:
 - Building scalable web applications
 - Learning new technologies
 - Contributing to meaningful projects